-8. What percentage of your under mentioned employees were given safety & skill up- gradation training in the last year?
+What percentage of your under mentioned employees were given safety & skill upgradation training in the last year?
 During the year under review, the work trends and workforce expectations underwent a sea change in the aftermath of Covid-19.
-Such challenging environment made it important to support all necessary elements to overcome the challenges of adopting a Work from Home mode of operations, while also taking necessary steps for supporting the business transformation underway for the mid-to long-term development of the Company.
-In addition, the Company has institutionalised learning and development processes to create right proficiencies across levels and help employees progress in their career.
-The learning and development needs are recognized through various processes which include Company's vision and mission, competency frameworks and training needs identified through performance management system.
-Safety of employees is of utmost importance to the Company and in this regard, mock drills are conducted every year in addition to periodic communication and alerts that are sent to employees on safety related aspects.
+Such challenging environment made it important to support all necessary elements to overcome the challenges of adopting a Work from Home mode of operations, while also taking necessary steps for supporting the business transformation underway for the mid-to long-term the aftermath of Covid-19.
+Such challenging environment made it important to support all necessar elements to overcome the challenges of adopting a Work from Home mode of operations, while als taking necessary steps for supporting the business transformation underway for the mid-to long-term development of the Company.
+In addition, the Company has institutionalised learning and development processes to create righ proficiencies across levels and help employees progress in their career.
+The learning and development needs are recognized through various processes which include Company's vision and mission competency frameworks and training needs identified through performance management system.
+Safety of employees is of utmost importance to the Company and in this regard, mock drills are conducte every year in addition to periodic communication and alerts that are sent to employees on safety relate aspects.
 In addition, Company imparts training to all the employees of the organisation on Prevention of Sexual Harassment at Workplace and conducts a session for all the managers to train them on their action, as and when someone from their team report any such act of sexual harassment.
-All new employees undergo mandatory induction/orientation programme, named as "Infoduction".
-Employees at junior, mid and senior levels undergo need-based trainings apart from functional skill programmes.
+All new employees undergo mandatory induction/orientation programme, named as "Infoduction' Employees at junior, mid and senior levels undergo need-based trainings apart from functional ski programmes.
 Senior level employees participate in the leadership re-treat, held annually.
-In addition, the Company recognises importance of continuous learning and in view of the same has initiated a program named as "i-learn" in which the employees of the Company across all work levels can choose a course of their choice, which will help them perform their functions better.
-The cost of such courses are reimbursed by the Company to employee on completion of course. (a) Permanent Employees 100% (b) Permanent Women Employees 100% (c) Casual/Temporary/Contractual Employees 100% (d) Employees with Disabilities 100% Principle 4: Businesses should respect the interest and marginalised. s of, and be responsive towards all stakeholders, especially those who are disadvantaged, vulnerable 1.
-Has the Company mapped its internal and external stakeholders?
+In addition, the Company recognises importance of continuous learning and in view of the same ha initiated a program named as "i-learn" in which the employees of the Company across all work level can choose a course of their choice, which will help them perform their functions better.
+The cost of such such such as a course of their choice, which will help them perform their functions better. courses are reimbursed by the Company to employee on completion of course. (a) Permanent Employees 100% (b) Permanent Women Employees 100% (c) Casual/Temporary/Contractual Employees 100% (d) Employees with Disabilities 100% (1) Improgess man progenities Principle 4: Businesses should respect the interest and marginalised. s of, and be responsive towards all stakeholders, especially those who are disadvantaged, vulnerable Has the Company mapped its internal and external stakeholders?
 Yes/ No Yes Out of the above, has the Company identified the disadvantaged, vulnerable & marginalized stakeholders?
 Yes 3.
 Are there any special initiatives taken by the Company to engage with the disadvantaged, vulnerable and marginalized stakeholders?
-If so, provide details thereof, in about 50 words or so.
-Info Edge carries out continuous interaction and engagement with all Internal & External stakeholders including the disadvantaged, vulnerable and marginalized stakeholders in accordance with the Stakeholder Engagement Policy of the Company.
-Brief of stakeholder engagement is as below: 1.
-Employees Stakeholder Group: a.
-The Company has processes in place to uphold the rights of all the employees and protect them from any kind of discrimination. b.
-Employees' Surveys are conducted periodically- e.g. HR Survey, IT services related survey, Administration Services related survey etc. c.
-Various learning and development activities/ trainings are held to ensure skill enhancement of all the employees. d.
-A Town Hall was conducted to engage with the employees of the Company.
-2. Business Associate Stakeholder Group: Various virtual meetings were held with the vendors of the Company to ensure continuous interaction with them.
-3. Community Stakeholder Group: The Company through its CSR initiatives focuses on Health, Education, Women and Children (underprivileged) empowerment, Training and empowering people with disabilities thereby creating employment opportunities, Rehabilitation Services, Sustainable Livelihood- Vocational Skills.
-4. Shareholders/ Investor Stakeholder Group: a.
-The Company has framed policy for Redressal of Investor Grievences. b.
-The Company attends various Investor/Analysts Meets, holds Investor Calls etc. and transcripts and voice recordings of such calls are available on the portal of the Company. c.
-Company also interacts with the shareholders/ Investors through Newspaper Publications, Stock Exchange disclosures, Annual Reports etc.
+If so, provide details thereof, in about 50 words Info Edge carries out continuous interaction and engagement with all Internal & External stakeholders including the disadvantaged, vulnerable and marginalized stakeholders in accordance with the Stakeholder Engagement Policy of the Company.
+Brief of stakeholder engagement is as below: